 Making Manual Edits

-As you make changes to reduce risk, click “Reanalyze” in the upper righthand corner any time to receive an updated risk score and compliance summary.
+As you make changes to reduce risk and improve performance, click “Reanalyze” in the upper righthand corner any time to receive an updated risk score and compliance summary.
 Brand Alignment and Performance Prediction scores will be updated in real-time as you make edits; you can learn more about how to factor these scores into your analysis here.